goehringn/QuartersTheory/README.md

 # Quarters Theory
-Script, written in PineScript, that lets users plot horizontal lines on a trading chart in custom increments and change different features on it as well as set price alerts on the TradingView website.
+Script, written in Pine Script, that lets users plot horizontal lines on a trading chart in custom increments and change different features on it as well as set price alerts on the TradingView website.

 https://www.tradingview.com/script/A2xpoZWg-Horizontal-Lines-Custom-Increments/